ecmonsen/pulumi-provider-jotform/README.md

 It is based on the [Pulumi provider boilerplate](https://github.com/pulumi/pulumi-provider-boilerplate).

-*Caveat: This is my first Golang project; I may have missed the mark on Go idioms and standards.
+*Caveat: This is my first Golang project; I may have omitted some idioms and standards.
 Pull requests are welcome.*

 ## Build
 You can build locally, or use the Dockerfile in this repository to build.